defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

     - wa
 ```

-Make sure the CRD has a `status` listed under `subresources` and it is a good idea to provide descriptions under the properties to help users understand what the property is used for.
+Status should also be listed under `subresources` to make it writable.
+We provide descriptions under the properties for clarity around what the property is used for.
 Enums are useful to limit the values that can be used for a property.

 Go to the `capabilities` directory, create a new directory called `crd` with two child folders, generated and source.